11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 I was a videographer and had to cover a wedding event.

-I decided that this moment would be extraordinary, so I pulled out my camera with my Sigma 18-35mm f1.8 best lens for Nikon d3100, which has a wide-angle lens that makes close objects look very close to far-away things look even farther away, creating a solid feeling of perspective.
+I decided this moment would be extraordinary, so I pulled out my camera with my Sigma 18-35mm f1.8, the best lens for the Nikon D3100.

 We were there to capture their love story perfectly through film.